 The award seeks to build upon the recent successes of Sandia's magnetized liner inertial fusion (MagLIF) concept.
 MagLIF is an innovative MIF concept that exploits advances in pulsed-power technology.
 A MagLIF target is magnetized with an axial field of up to 30 T (~60,000× greater than the Earth's magnetic field) before the shot.
 The target is imploded using a 20-MA, 100-ns current from the Z pulsed-power accelerator.
 The liner rapidly becomes plasma.
 Just as the liner's inner surface begins to move, the multikilojoule, 1-TW, 527-nm Z-Beamlet laser is used to heat the deuterium gas.

-The OMEGA EP Laser Bay illuminated by its own light during a shot
+The OMEGA EP Laser System bathed in its own light as laser beams ignite during a target shot